 Last week Borneo Nature Foundation (BNF) was visited by Dr. Chet Trivedy from Tulsi Foundation who facilitated the First Aid Training for the field and the office staff members at BNF.
-The training aims at raising work safety awareness among BNF staff members particularly those field staff who work in the remote sites of Rungan and Sebangau Forests.
+The training aims at raising work safety awareness among BNF staff members particularly those field staff who work in the remote forest sites of Rungan and Sebangau National Park.

 “I feel this [first aid training] is incredibly important for conservation because field staff work in very remote areas where the access to healthcare is limited.
 First Aid Training could actually help keep the frontline [staff] safe and I do believe that it also has an impact upon conservation” said Dr. Chet.

 The first aid training gives invaluable experience for the frontline staff members.
 This [the training] will enable the staff to be proactive in assisting their injured workmates while on duty in the field or anyone in an event of an emergency until the help arrives.
 Having to know what to do is the key to save other’s lives that might be at risk.

 “While the field staff members were patrolling and one of them [the staff] getting injured, another person should be able to help.
 Having basic first aid training will enable that person to help this injured staff to make the patrolling effective.
 If it’s not effective, not only that injured guy is a danger but animals and environment are also at risk” Dr. Chet added.

 Being a helpless witness when an accident happens might potentially worsen the situation.
 In conservation, willing or not an accident can happen at any time to anyone and anywhere ranging from snakebites, falling from the trees or boats on the river, or trapped deep in the burnt peatland.